openlibraryenvironment/gokb/README.md

 ## Dependencies

-* Java 8
+* Java 11
-* Groovy 2.5 && Grails 3.3
+* Groovy 3.0.11 && Grails 5.3.2 (consider using sdkman)
 * Clean Postgres database
-* Running Elasticsearch cluster (index will be created automatically)
+* Running (local) Opensearch cluster (index will be created automatically)

 ## Configuration

-Default configuration in `server/gokbg3/grails-app/conf/application.yml` can be overridden by placing an `application-development.yml` (such as the example in `template_files/`) in `server/gokbg3/`
+Default configuration in `server/grails-app/conf/application.yml` can be overridden by placing an `application-development.yml` (such as the example in `template_files/`) in `server/`

 As some scripts rely on the path `/gokb`, it is recommended to deploy GOKb in this path.
 For local development environment, add to your local `application-development.yml`:

 ```
 server:
     port: 8080
+    servlet:
-    contextPath: /gokb
+     context-path: /gokb
 ```

 ## Starting the application

-from `server/gokbg3/`
+from `server/`
 `grails run-app`